 Expats doing business in the Czech Republic will find themselves in one of the most developed and industrialised economies in Central Europe.
-The Czech Republic has taken strides in developing its economy and has moved closer towards a more Western style of business in recent years.
+The Czech Republic has taken strides in developing its economy and moving closer towards a more Western style of business.
 Its ascension to the European Union in 2004, along with its central position in Europe, have made it an attractive destination for international foreign investment and a number of international corporations have their European headquarters in the country.

 How individuals conduct themselves during business in the Czech Republic can have a great impact on how fellow business associates perceive them.
 Expats should take some time to understand common business practices and etiquette in Czech Republic to become familiar with their corporate culture.